Health Economics and Promotion alumna Iryne Marunga Banoba combines research and social action in Uganda

-As Head of Programs, I’m in charge of the daily running of the organization.
-At Save Street Children Uganda, we rescue, rehabilitate and reintegrate/resettle children living on the streets.
-We provide the children with education and vocational training skills, empower the families where these children come from, advocate for children’s rights and protection among other.
+As Head of Programs, I was in charge of the daily running of the organization.
+At Save Street Children Uganda, we rescued, rehabilitated and reintegrated/resettled children living on the streets.
+We provided the children with education and vocational training skills, empowered the families where these children came from, advocated for children’s rights and protection among other.

-As part of my role, I supervise research projects and university students studying Public Health who carry out their field activities with the organization..
-For example, I am currently developing a biometrics information system to track children living on the streets in Uganda.
-Together with my team, I also supervise interns and volunteers form different parts of the world.
-In addition, I'm engaged in writing grant proposals and fundraising for our organization.
+As part of my role, I supervised research projects and university students studying Public Health who carried out their field activities with the organization..
+For example, I was developing a biometrics information system to track children living on the streets in Uganda.
+Together with my team, I also supervised interns and volunteers form different parts of the world.
+In addition, I was engaged in writing grant proposals and fundraising for our organization.

-I will be organizing a two day event in Fort Portal Municipality in Uganda.
-The event is aimed at creating awareness on gender equality.
-Together with office of the mayor in Fort Portal, we shall host a radio talk show on Thursday 17 May 2018, in order to spread our message at the grass-roots level.
+I was also organizing a two day event in Fort Portal Municipality in Uganda.
+The event was aimed at creating awareness on gender equality.
+Together with office of the mayor in Fort Portal, we hosted a radio talk show in order to spread our message at the grass-roots level.

-On May 18th, we shall host leaders from different sectors, cultural, religious, political, youth leaders, educationists, women group representatives, and police (child and family protection unit).
-We have presenters from different sectors including the Swedish Embassy, Ministry of Gender, the Deputy Mayor (female), and Swedish Institute Alumni among others.
-We will discuss different topics including attitudes, gender mainstreaming, the role of men in gender equality.
-We shall have a panel discussion on the issues and action points.
+We hosted leaders from different sectors, cultural, religious, political, youth leaders, educationists, women group representatives, and police (child and family protection unit).
+We had presenters from different sectors including the Swedish Embassy, Ministry of Gender, the Deputy Mayor (female), and Swedish Institute Alumni among others.
+We discussed different topics including attitudes, gender mainstreaming, the role of men in gender equality.
+We had a panel discussion on the issues and action points.